sakalyeakshat/Smart-Car-recommendation-system/README.md

 ---

 ## Recommendation Engine Stages
-The recommendation engine evaluates candidate vehicles in four sequential stages to determine the best matches:
+The recommendation engine evaluates candidate vehicles in sequential stages to determine the best matches:

 ```mermaid
 graph TD